 Improve organizational climate

-Employees are not demotivated.
+The employees are unmotivated.
 The sickness rate is high.
-Teamwork is not working well.
-The bad morale is affecting performance.
-Often the causes of such problems are not obvious.
-We help corporations to find the causes of a poor organizational climate.
+The cooperation in the team does not work properly.
+The bad mood affects performance.
+Often the causes of these problems are not clear.
+We help companies to get to the bottom of hidden conflicts and find the levers that improve the organizational climate.

 The organizational puzzle

-The organization is more than the totality of its parts.
-To positively influence its climate, we ensure that all components are filled with life.
-In doing so, small things lead to success.
+The organization is more than the sum of its parts.
+To positively influence their climate, we ensure that all components are filled with life.
+Small things lead to success.

 Dissatisfaction can have many causes

-Many companies have recognized that their employees are unhappy, but they don’t know why.
+Many companies have recognized that their organizational climate is in need of improvement, but they don’t know why.

 • Are employees demotivated because they see no meaning in their work?